-- Once the dough is chilled, line 4 cookie sheets with parchment paper.* Roll the dough into 1-inch balls and place onto cookie sheets.
+- Once the dough is chilled, line 4 cookie sheets with parchment paper.* Roll the dough into 1 1/2-inch balls (I used #40 scoop) and place onto cookie sheets.
 Chill for at least 15 minutes.

 - Meanwhile, preheat oven to 375F.
 Bake the cookies 10-12 minutes or until firm on the edges.
 Let cool on the sheets for a few minutes before removing to cooling racks to cool completely.

 - While the cookies are cooling, make the filling: In a medium saucepan, heat the milk, yolks, and butter until the butter melts.
 Whisk often because the mixture burns easily.
 Once the butter melts, heat the mixture until it bubbles, whisking constantly.
 Cook a few more minutes until thickened.
 Remove from the heat and whisk in vanilla, coconut, and pecans.
 Let cool completely.

 - Once everything is cool, assemble the cookies: Place a spoonful or two of filling onto one cookie and top with another cookie.
 Repeat with the remaining cookies.
 Store in an airtight container.